 Never wear gloves that made from suede in the rainy season, get it dry as soon as possible if your gloves is wet or your hand would be stink.

 Check the label for instructions, you can know the material and how to treat them.
 To maintain leather dress gloves, you can bring them to special dry cleaners for leather material.
-Just clean them when necessary.
+Just clean them with URAD.com leather care products when necessary.

 – Match gloves color with pea coat, shoes, or belt.
 Typically its color is black, brown, chestnut, and mahogany.
 Read also: The Reason Of Having Navy Blue Suit For Men In Wardrobe